 - changing project milestones

-- extending the timeframe for completing the project but within the maximum 10 year period
+- extending the timeframe for completing the project but within the maximum time period allowed in the program

 - changing project activities

 The program does not allow for:

 an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the grant agreement end date.
 We can provide you with a variation request template.